 In their natural state, moors have enormous carbon storage potential.
 Globally, moors store 30 per cent of soil carbon, despite the fact that they cover only three per cent of the world’s surface.
 In the past, many of Switzerland’s moors were dried out using drainage ditches in order to use the land for agriculture or to remove peat.
 Although they have been protected since the Rothenthurm Initiative in 1987, two thirds of the country’s over 500 moors are still in their drained state due to a lack of money.
 Carbon dioxide is released into the atmosphere continuously.
 Rewetting is the only thing that guarantees that a drained moor once again becomes a long-term carbon storage facility.

 The Gross Moos in Schwändital in the Canton of Glarus – a moor of national significance – has not yet been rewetted due to a lack of financial resources.
 The climate protection project fills this financing gap and is thus crucial for the restoration project.
 The owners of the renaturation project are the Alpkorporation Vorderschwändi and Hinterschwändi.
-The project is co-financed by federal and cantonal contributions (Glarus) and Pro Natura.
+The project was co-financed by federal and cantonal contributions (Glarus).

 The tiny sphagnum moss plants with their enormous water storage capacity and ability to capture carbon dioxide from the atmosphere in the soil need to do us an important service in an era of global change.
 We would thus do well to ensure their survival now.